Looking for a Used Park Avenue in your area?

 Drivers love the incredible amount of cabin and trunk room in the 2005 Park Avenue, and say it handles easily for such a large car.
 Gas mileage is also a nice surprise.
 Its ample legroom and wide doors making getting in and out easy.
 On the downside, interior materials look outdated, and the Ultra is a harsher ride than the base.
 Traditionally, the Park Avenue has been considered a grandpa car, primarily due to the fact that it requires little handling and steering (thanks to Magnasteer) effort and rates highly for safety and dependability.
 Now that Buick is changing its strategy to attract a younger driver, the Park Avenue seems out of place.

-Talk about the 2005 Buick Park Avenue
+What's your take on the 2005 Buick Park Avenue?

 Buick Park Avenue Questions